hyperdrift-io/genesis/genesis/templates/nextjs/README.md

 Refer to the `.cursorrules` file in the project root for coding standards and best practices to ensure consistency across the codebase.

-Ant Design is used as the default UI component library.
+Tailwind CSS is used as the default UI styling approach with shadcn/ui components.
 See `docs/rules/COMPONENTS.md` for usage examples.

 ## PWA Features